mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Servers-and-Services/Nginx/index.md

 *  **Use Nginx as a Reverse Proxy for Apache**

     Check to use Nginx as a reverse proxy for Apache.
-When this option is checked the following will be added to your  `/Library/Application Support/appsolute/MAMP PRO/conf/nginx.conf` file.
+When this option is checked the following will be added to your  `C:\Users\Public\Documents\Appsolute\MAMPPRO\conf\` file.
 Your requests will now be forwarded to your Apache server localhost.

     {% highlight php %}
         # proxy the PHP scripts to Apache